dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Return Value**

 An array list that inclueds all available cameras.
-User can clearly read whether the camera is front-facing, back-facing or external from the cameraID.
+Users can clearly read whether the camera is front-facing, back-facing or external from the cameraID.

 **Code Snippet**